-Red lentils are lentils that have had the outer hull removed and they are split which is why they cook up really fast, usually in 20 minutes.
+Red lentils are lentils that have had the outer hull removed and they are most often found split which is why they cook up really fast, usually in 20 minutes.
+Red lentils which have not been split also cook up fast, maybe 5 minutes more than the split.
 They should be rinsed prior to adding them to the pot.
-During cooking, red lentils will fade in colour to yellow, but the carrots and red pepper will bring some of that hue back to the soup.
+During cooking, red lentils will fade in colour to yellow, but the carrots and red pepper will bring some of the orange hue back to the soup.
 Red lentils are almost always available in the bulk section of a well-stocked grocery store and also found already packaged in the rice and beans section of most grocery stores.

 Carrots for the Red Lentil Soup

-To keep some of that beautiful orange hue in the finished soup, try to find the deepest orange carrots to get more color.
-The carrots are beautiful at the Farmers market these days.
+To keep some of that beautiful orange hue in the finished soup, try to find carrots with the deepest orange colour.
+Carrots from the Farmers market are beautiful these days.
 Orange carrots are the best for this soup for both taste and colour.
-Purple carrots are not a good choice as they will make the soup grey in colour and they are not as sweet so they don’t balance the flavour the way orange carrots do.
+Purple carrots, while orange inside, are not a good choice as they will make the soup grey in colour and they are not as sweet so they don’t balance the flavour the way orange carrots do.